linzhuiqi/responsible-innovation-toolkit/docs/source/Future Museum.md

    - **Risk Management**: Discuss how you plan to reduce or manage these risks.

 4. **Interactive Evaluation**:
    - Other teams can inquire or provide feedback from perspectives of:
+   (These are just some examples, you can change it to suit your topic)
      - **Technical Feasibility**: Is the tech genuinely achievable in the future?
      - **Social Acceptance**: Would people be willing and open to adopting this tech?
      - **Environmental Impact**: What are the long-term effects of this tech on the environment?
      - **Ethical Considerations**: Are there any ethical concerns associated with the deployment of this technology?
+     - ......
    - Rating criteria include:
      - **Innovation**: How novel is the tech?
      - **Feasibility**: How practical is the tech in real-world scenarios?
      - **Responsibility**: Has the team thoroughly considered potential risks and challenges?
      - **Articulation**: How clearly has the team conveyed their concepts?
+     - ......
 5. **Reflection and Recap**: Post-presentation, each team should consolidate feedback, contemplate on how to refine their tech or strategy to better fit future challenges and opportunities.

 ## Discussion